basekit/docs.basekit.com/widgets/index.md

 If you wish to use Zone Widgets within your template you must define an area for them using the Twig templating language:

-{% highlight django %}
+{% highlight python %}
 {% raw %}
 {{zone()|raw}}
 {% endraw %}
 {% endhighlight %}

 Using the above snippet you can define an area of space in which you would like users to drag and drop widgets.
-This can be placed anywhere within the ```<body>``` element on any [Page Type](/templating/page-types/) you desire.
+This can be placed anywhere within the `<body>` element on any [Page Type](/templating/page-types/) you desire.
 However Zone Areas **can only be defined once on each page type**, defining a Zone Area twice on the same Page Type can cause unwanted results.

-Below is a basic example of defining a Zone Area within a template file, for example ```default.twig```:
+Below is a basic example of defining a Zone Area within a template file, for example `default.twig`:

 {% highlight html %}
 {% raw %}